Gucci unveils 'HaHaHa' collaboration with Harry Styles - NewsBreak

 JOEONE PERFECTS THE SUMMER TROUSERS

-French designer Louis-Gabriele Nouchi understood the assignment for warm-weather dressing, creating easy to wear yet distinctive summer looks for Chinese brand Joeone built around trousers.
+French designer Louis-Gabriele Nouchi understood the assignment, creating easy to wear yet distinctive summer looks for Chinese brand Joeone built around trousers.

 Nouchi’s designs combined Chinese draping with athletic hiking pants, including piping and secret utility pockets.